yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

     GO
     ```

--   Execute the code from the previous task that was copied to notepad on SQLVM-1.
+-   Execute the code from the previous task that was copied to notepad on SQLVM-1

--   Execute the following code to create a custom backup schedule.
+-   Execute the following code to create a custom backup schedule:
     ```
     USE msdb;
     GO